-Originator: Policy and Strategy Team
+Originator: Regulatory Compliance Team

-Approval date: 17 th May 2024
+Approval date: June 2025

-Review date: May 2025
+Review date: June 2026

 1 Introduction 1.1 Pine Court Housing Association (PCHA) is committed to providing quality, responsive and timely services that consistently meet or exceed our customers' expectations.
-1.2 The customer is at the heart of everything we do, and we use all forms of customer feedback to continuously improve the quality of the services that we provide.
-PCHA's approach to this is aligned to the requirements of the Housing White Paper, the Housing Ombudsman's Complaints Code and PCHA's adopted code of governance.
-1.3 At PCHA we realise that despite our best efforts, we may not always get things right for our customers.
-When this happens we will act quickly to resolve a problem to the customer's satisfaction, keep the customer informed of our actions, advise of how we will learn from the experience and do things differently to prevent it happening again.
-1.4 We also recognise that occasionally, customers may disagree with decisions that PCHA make.
+The customer is at the heart of everything we do, and we use all forms of customer feedback to continuously improve the quality of the services that we provide.
+PCHA's approach to this is aligned to the requirements of the Housing Ombudsman's Complaints Code and PCHA's adopted code of governance.
+1.2 At PCHA we realise that despite our best efforts, we may not always get things right for our customers.
+When this happens, we will act quickly to resolve a problem to the customer's satisfaction, keep the customer informed of our actions, advise of how we will learn from the experience and do things differently to prevent it happening again.
+1.3 We also recognise that occasionally, customers may disagree with decisions that PCHA make.
 To ensure fairness, we operate an appeals process to allow customers to challenge decisions and request they are reconsidered.
-1.5 In addition to complaints and appeals the scope of this Policy also takes account of the ways in which PCHA deals with compliments, suggestions and surveys as valuable forms of customer feedback.
-1.6 The application of this Policy ensures compliance with the outcomes of the Regulatory Framework for Social Housing in England adopted by the Regulator of Social Housing (RSH) and effective from 1 st April 2024, as outlined below.
-The Transparency, Influence and Accountability Standard states that Registered Providers must: Ensure their approach to handling complaints is simple and accessible Publicise their complaints process and what tenants can do if they are dissatisfied with the outcome of a complaint or how a complaint was handled
+1.4 In addition to complaints and appeals the scope of this Policy also takes account of the ways in which PCHA deals with compliments, suggestions and surveys as valuable forms of customer feedback.
+1.5 The application of this Policy ensures compliance with the outcomes of the Regulatory Framework for Social Housing in England adopted by the Regulator of Social Housing (RSH) and effective from 1 st April 2024, as outlined below. • The Transparency, Influence and Accountability Standard states that Registered Providers must: Ensure their approach to handling complaints is simple and accessible Ensure complaints are addressed fairly, effectively, and promptly Publicise their complaints process and what tenants can do if they are dissatisfied with the outcome of a complaint or how a complaint was handled